Mailman (City Letter Carrier)

 Today my mail did not arrive at its usual time and i was expecting a package.
 I checked the tracking website and it said my mail was at the post office does this mean the mailman went to get it? or is he late? or will he not arrive at all?

-Asked by BRANDONIO almost 12 years ago
+Asked by BRANDONIO over 12 years ago

 You should be getting delivery mail every regular delivery day if there are items addressed to you.
 The tracking website which indicated your specific item was still at the PO doesn't mean you will get iat the same day, especially if the package arrived later in the day at the PO.
 It is possible that your mailman was just late.